 The School welcomes contact with parents and they are invited to the School on a number of occasions, both formal and informal, during each year.
 Parents may visit the School at other times by telephoning in advance to make an appointment.

 Each student has a personal planner in which home learning and other important information is recorded on a daily basis.
 Teachers sometimes use the planner to write a note to parents and parents can also communicate with teachers in the same way.
-Parents are asked to sign the personal planner each week to confirm that they have read all the information in it.
+Parents are required to sign the personal planner each week to confirm that they have read all the information in it.